buffet-time/MusicChartMaker.com/GUIDELINES.md

 General guidelines for contributing

-Heavily preferred for you to use VSCode so ESLint, Prettier, and Volar (vue 3 tool) work properly
+Heavily preferred for you to use VSCode so Oxlint, Prettier, and Vue Devtools extensions can run.

 ## JS